-O’Connell was the representative for Rhode Island’s 3rd congressional district and was a Democrat.
+O’Connell was the representative for Rhode Island’s 3rd congressional district as a Democrat.
 He served from 1929 to 1931.

 He was previously the representative for Rhode Island’s 3rd congressional district as a Democrat from 1925 to 1927; and the representative for Rhode Island’s 3rd congressional district as a Democrat from 1923 to 1925.